 In Washington, DC, interns' responsibilities will vary.
 They will be asked to answer phones, run errands, research legislation for the Member and legislative staff, attend hearings and briefings, and answer constituent letters on various issues before the House.
 As a result, interns learn about the legislative process and the many other functions of a congressional office.

 The office of Congressman Ted Budd (NC-13) is now accepting internship applications.
 Intern responsibilities include, but are not limited to, answering phones, sorting incoming mail, conducting Capitol tours, attending briefings, conducting legislative research, and performing other administrative tasks as necessary.
 Successful candidates will have excellent written and oral communication, attention to detail, and possess the ability to work in a fast-paced environment.
-Internships are unpaid, but serve as an excellent first step towards a career on Capitol Hill.
-Interested applicants should send a resume and cover letter to Elizabeth at email@example.com with "Internship" in the subject line in addition to submitting the application below.
+Internships serve as an excellent first step towards a career on Capitol Hill and offer an unrivaled education in the legislative process.
+Interested applicants should send a resume and cover letter to Andrew at Andew.Smith@mail.house.gov with "Internship" in the subject line in addition to submitting the application below.

 The deadline for our Summer internship program has passed, however, we are currently accepting applications for the Fall of 2020 and Spring of 2021.Required fields are followed by *.